-Around 500 men live at Whitemoor.
+Around 500 prisoners are housed at Whitemoor.
 There are 4 main residential wings (A, B, C and F) plus the specialist Fens unit.
-All men get their own room.
+All prisoners get their own cell.

 Sports facilities include a full size sports hall, a weight-training room, fitness suite and an outside astroturf pitch.
-Residents have access to a full programme of classes and activities.
+Prisoners have access to a full programme of classes and activities.

 Education and work